apache/geode/docker/README.md

 # Building the container image

-The current Dockerfile is based on a CentOS 6 image, downloads JDK 8, clone the Apache Geode git repository, starts a build and execute the basic tests.
+The current Dockerfile is based on a CentOS 7 image, downloads JDK 8, clone the Apache Geode git repository, starts a build and execute the basic tests.

 ```
-docker build -t apachegeode/geode:unstable .
+./build-runtime-docker.sh
 ```

 This may take a while depending on your internet connection, but it's worth since this is a one time step and you endup with a container that is tested and ready to be used for development.
 It will download Gradle and as part of the build, project dependencies as well.